ScratcherAwesomeMinecraft2005/audacity-macros/README.md

 # Music Loudener
 Makes music tracks very loud with minimal distortion.
+In most cases the end result will be around -6 LUFS.

 # Versions

 ## Normal
 The normal version of the music loudener.
-May become obsolete in the future in favor of the midtones version.
 **File name: Louden Music.txt**

 ## Midtones